Communication in Marriage: A Husband’s Perspective

 In good times and in rough times, through the exciting stuff and the mundane, my wife wants to share her heart.
 She wants to know my heart, and she loves it when I show that I want to know hers.

-(Note to self: It is not enough to want to know her heart; I have to show it.
-But why…?
-Just do it.)
+(Note to self: It is not enough to want to know her heart; I need to show it.)

 Marriage requires marriage-level communication, and M-Level communication needs an engaged heart.

-My wife will always be more emotionally intelligent, and that means that what comes easily to her may be a jigsaw puzzle for me.
+My wife is more emotionally intelligent, and that means that what comes easily to her might be a jigsaw puzzle for me.
 I have to figure out what I’m feeling, then find the words, then be brave enough to share it.
-I’m so glad she has come to understand this.

 2. Communication in marriage is a mind thing.